 This may come as a complete shock but I’m actually a fairly organized person.
-The fact that there is a space like this in my home points to a problem.
-I’m a big believer in getting to the bottom of why I put things off, especially certain cleaning and organizing projects.
-I know if I dig deep enough I’ll find the real reason.
+The fact that there is a space like this in my home points to a problem, so I decided to get to the bottom of why I was putting off tackling this space.
+I wanted to figure out the real reason.
 (Yes, the real reason which is different from the excuses like “I don’t have time” or “I’ll get to it eventually.”)

 Even Though I Try, I Can’t Let Go